-This is our audit summary for Denbighshire County Council.
+This is our audit summary for the City and County of Swansea Council.
 It shows the work completed since the last Annual Audit Summary, which was issued in February 2021.
-Our audit summary forms part
+Our audit summary forms part of the Auditor General for Wales' duties.